Easy Moist Cornbread

 Easy Moist Cornbread Recipe

-This easy and moist cornbread recipe is a true southern treat made with tangy buttermilk and cooked in a cast iron skillet to achieve that iconic crispy bottom.
+This easy and moist cornbread recipe is a true southern treat made with tangy buttermilk and cooked in a cast iron skillet to achieve the iconic crispy bottom.
 This one bowl recipe is incredibly versatile and is a great base recipe to create endless variations!

 Ingredients

-- 1 1/2 tsp baking powder
+- 1 ½ teaspoons baking powder

-- 1/2 tsp baking soda
+- ½ teaspoon baking soda

-- 2 tsp kosher salt
+- 1 ¾ teaspoons kosher salt

 - 2 large eggs, room temperature